Policy debate competitions in the United States: Structure

 Day one is usually reserved for speech events and preliminary debate rounds.
 The number of preliminary rounds varies from tournament to tournament, ranging from only three rounds up to eight at the largest of tournaments.
 The preliminaries of speech are often concluded during this time.
 In some cases the events alternate with one round of speech, then one round of debate and so on.
-Day two is usually reserved with the "out-rounds" of the tournament, in which those that qualified (based on pre-elimination records) will compete in elimination rounds.
+Day two is usually reserved with the "out-rounds"(more commonly referred to as “elimination rounds”) of the tournament, in which those that qualified (based on pre-elimination records) will compete in elimination rounds.

 Breaking into Out-Rounds

 Also known as "clearing", debaters are scored based upon win–loss record, speaking ability, and the win–loss record of the teams they opposed.
 To first decide who qualifies, win–loss record is used, then moving down the list to break ties.
 The winners are seeded into a bracket that is either "power-protected" or "power-matched".
 For example, in a power-protect tournament, the highest seed will debate the lowest seed, and in a power-matched tournament, the high seed will debate the high seed.
 At most tournaments the out-rounds will start at the octo-final level, although at large tournaments out-rounds may begin at the double or even triple octo-final level and some very small local tournaments could break to Quarterfinals, or in extremely small tournaments Semifinals.
 These rounds are commonly adjudicated with a panel of three or more judges.
 The siding of the debate is often based on a coin flip, unless the two opposing teams had debated one another earlier in the tournament.